joao-carloto/RF_Install_Script/README.md

 <br>
 .USAGE

-- Save this script into a file.
+- Download or copy/paste the script into a file.
 Don't forget the .ps1 extension.
 - Right click the file and choose 'Run with PowerShell'.
 - If script execution is disabled in you system, follow the instructions at http://www.tech-recipes.com/rx/6679/windows-7-enable-execution-of-windows-powershell-scripts/